snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 {% highlight json %}
 {
     "status": 400,
-    "message": "The json provided is not a valid self-describing json" }
+    "message": "The schema provided is not a valid self-describing schema" "report": {}
+}
 {% endhighlight %}

+The `report` object will contain the full validation failure message for you to analyze.

 <h2><a name="auth">4.
 API authentication</a></h2>